How do I request rederivation of a line?

 Level 3 Projects involve production of a targeting plasmid and a less efficient rate of homologous targeting.
 For these projects a miniumum time of 5-6 months is expected with more difficult or complex projects requiring as long as 9-12 months.

-Gene targeting using CRISPR/Cas9 in mice can be divided into three basic approaches that generate the desired founders with decreasing levels of efficiency and therefore increasing cost:
+Gene targeting using CRISPR/Cas9 in mice can be divided into three basic approaches that generate the desired founder.
+More complicated work such as floxing or knock-ins require more work and are less efficient to generate than simple modification, therefore come at a higher cost:

 Founder mice are identified by Sanger sequencing of PCR amplicons derived from the targeted locus.
 The precise sequence of the modified locus will be provided to the client indicating all changes from the wild-type sequence.